sdegutis/90s.dev/site/public/guides/api-reference.md

 const $usrConfig // live representation of `usr/config.jsln` const sysConfig  // overridable config used by the host

-const appReady // called when preludes finish
+const preludesFinished // resolves when preludes finish

 const preferences // for storing settings/theme-data/etc